mzball-dt/dynatrace-pwsh/README.md

 Use case:
 - How many HU in my tenant/cluster/grouping per OS/MonitoringType/environment

+### get-tenantProblemFeed.ps1
+For reporting on all problems in an environment, particularly

+Use case:
+- What are the problems report for an enviornment in the last X period?

+### templateScaffold.ps1
+Template for new scripts

+Use case:
+- When writing new powershell scripts

 ## Goals

 * Have a single repo with utility scripts I use personally with Dynatrace.